 Beginning on Monday, May 18, 2020 the physical operation of all non-essential construction projects are permitted to resume, subject to conditions in E.O.
 142.

-Ahead of Monday, the Madison Building Dept., serving Madison and Chatham Borough, have implemented policies and procedures in regards to permit payments and pick-ups.
+The Madison Building Dept., serving Madison and Chatham Borough, has implemented policies and procedures in regards to permit payments and pick-ups: